 Chaney, Goodman, and Schwerner paid the fine and were released.
 After that, they were never heard from again.
 Price had them followed to a remote area on a road that led out of the county, and he chased them down again.
 Each man was shot at point-blank range, their bodies buried in graves beneath an earthen dam.
 The young men’s car was burned to a shell and abandoned in the woods.
 It took six weeks, plus the belated intervention of the FBI and a call from an anonymous source, to find their bodies.

 Why did James Chaney, Andrew Goodman, and Michael Schwerner pose such a threat in the eyes of the Neshoba County KKK?
 The Klan, whose influence in much of the country had diminished since its heyday in the 1920s, was still quite active in the South.
-It recognized what the three civil rights movement represented to the Mississippi status quo.
-As the vanguard of a growing civil rights movement, these activists threatened the longstanding power structure of the Deep South: white citizens benefiting from rights and privilege denied to often terrorized, oppressed African Americans.
+It recognized what the three civil rights activists represented to the Mississippi status quo.
+As the vanguard of a growing civil rights movement, these men threatened the longstanding power structure of the Deep South: white citizens benefiting from rights and privilege denied to often terrorized, oppressed African Americans.

 For decades, the movement for equal rights had been met with lethal violence.
 Force and intimidation were standard tactics in the suppression of Black people who dared to seek full rights as American citizens and to resist discrimination in the Jim Crow South.
 During the 1950s, coordinated protests using nonviolent methods led to some successes, such as when Rosa Parks sparked a successful citywide boycott of the segregated public transportation system of Montgomery, Alabama.
 However, national media coverage of atrocities perpetrated against people of color in the South – and elsewhere – was spotty.